haleyspeed/willow/readme.md

 ## Setting up a new Windows10 machine to run analysis programs
-- Download and install python 3.7 (the latest version at the time of writing) from Python.org.
+- Download and install python 3.7 64 bit (the latest version at the time of writing) from Python.org.
 Any future versions may not support these scripts.
+And Make SURE it's the 64 bit version or it won't be able to handle these large files
 - Open the command prompt (cmd.exe) and navigate to a new directory just for this project:
   - `C:\Users\Haley> mkdir leaf`
  - Navigate to the new folder: